I'm Bruna Buzatto! Nice to meet you!

-It all started in 2008, when a friend of mine first told me about BJDs.
+It all started in 2008, in São Paulo, Brazil, when a friend first told me about BJDs.
 It was love at first sight, and I knew that I really, really wanted to collect and know everything about them.

 What really caught my attention was how customizable BJDs are.
 Even today, my favorite aspect of the hobby is to see how the same sculpture can end up with such different appearances and personalities according to the collector.